What I No Longer Remember

 In their place I remember that the predicate complement of the subject isn’t the same as that of the object, even if it can seem like that.

-The fact is reality could split into several levels, while on Katia’s mom’s face it came back together perfectly in her make-up and, without her being aware of it, in her words, words that swept up all in a whirl friends, fads, diets, the electric broom.
+The fact is reality could split into several levels, while on Katia’s mom’s face it came back together perfectly in her make-up and, without her being aware of it, in her words, words that swept up all in a whirl of friends, fads, diets, the electric broom.

 Then she’d go to work; if I could imagine myself in any way, I imagined myself like that.